 District EstNbr EstName MOI# Date Description 90 P1317 Wayne Farms LLC QUI251612 0108G 08DEC2017 TO: Mr. BRYAN ELROD, Plant Manager Wayne Farms LLC.
 700 McDonald Ave.
 Albertville AL, 35950 FROM: (b) (6) Dear Mr. Elrod, On December 8, 2017 at approximately 16:00 hours, while performing an Ante-Mortem Inspection and Good Commercial Practices at P-01317, Wayne Farms Albertville AL, I observed a live bird in the DOA barrel.
 The bird was lying on the bottom of the DOA barrel and being in eminent danger to be crushed and smothered by other birds when piling up on the top of each other. (b) (6) (b) (6) , was notified about my observation. (b) (6) also observed the deficiency.
-I then notified (b) (6) (b) (6) of the observed deficiency, during a brief meeting held in USDA/FSIS office at approximately 16:45 hours.
+I then notified (b) (6) (c) (6) of the observed deficiency, during a brief meeting held in USDA/FSIS office at approximately 16:45 hours.
 I also informed them that a GCP MOI documentation of our meeting and discussion of the observed deficiency would be forthcoming.
 FSIS Docket No. 04-037N, Treatment of Live Poultry before Slaughter, states that under the Poultry Products Inspection Act (PPIA) and Agency regulations, live poultry must be handled in a manner that is consistent with good commercial practices.
 In order to ensure that poultry is handled and slaughtered in a manner that is consistent with Good Commercial Practices, poultry should be treated in such a manner as to minimize excitement, discomfort, and accidental injury throughout processing.
 Corrective and preventive measures addressing this incident are appropriate.
 I look forward to your response.
-A copy of this Memorandum of Interview will be forwarded to appropriate personnel in the Jackson District Office. (b) (6) 90 P17766 Southern Hens, Inc SSN001012 2111G 11DEC2017 On December 8, 2017 @ approximately 0738 hours, I observed a less than good commercial practice while performing Ante-mortem inspection and a Good Commercial Practices check at Establishment P-17766.
+A copy of this Memorandum of Interview will be forwarded to appropriate personnel in the Jackson District Office. (b) (6) (b) (6) (c) (6) (c) (c) (c) (c) (c) (c) (c) (c) (c) (c) 90 P17766 Southern Hens, Inc SSN001012 2111G 11DEC2017 On December 8, 2017 @ approximately 0738 hours, I observed a less than good commercial practice while performing Ante-mortem inspection and a Good Commercial Practices check at Establishment P-17766.
 While walking from the back dock to the live holding shed, I noticed an uncovered live haul trailer sitting in the middle of the open area.
 The trailer (#273) had a full load of birds, several of which were DOAs.
 With no protection from extreme weather conditions, large amounts of snow were observed falling onto the coops.
-The temperature was ~30°F. (b) (6) (c) (b) (6) (d) (d) (d) (e) (e) (e) (e) (e) (e) (e) (e) (e) (e that the chickens were suspect.
-She then notified (b) (6) of her observations and (b) (6) directed management to segregate the chickens for (b) (6) to check.
-When I, (b) (6) arrived at the plant at approximately 0410 hours the trailer of suspect chickens was not in the live bay.
-I notified (b) (6) to stop the chicken kill until I could observe the chickens and gather more information (b) (6) indicated that the chickens were hold- over chickens from the end of the kill yesterday which totaled approximately 2,260 chickens.
-It was 10 degrees Fahrenheit outside when I arrived at the establishment.
-When the truck driver brought the trailer back into the bay I observed that it was a newer trailer that had curtains; the curtains were drawn back and (b) (6) did not know when the District EstNbr EstName MOI# Date Description coops.
-I observed approximately 2-4 dead chickens per cage and there were 10 cag per coop.
-There were approximately 3 coops left on the trailer, 4 coops had already been sent through the process. (b) (6) stated that each coop held approximatel 300 chickens.
-Therefore, I estimated it to be about 10-15% dead chickens.
-The othe chickens were tightly huddled together and appeared depressed.
-These chickens received antemortem inspection yesterday and appeared healthy at that time.
-Due the above indicated conditions, a foreign animal disease was not suspected.
-After corrective actions were proposed by (b) (6) I released the area to resume slaughter at approximately 0430 hours. (b) (6) stated that the grow-out team, who are responsible for the truck drivers, was notified last night to bring the hold-over birds into the live bay but sanitation was cleaning so he took the birds back to the holding shed. (b) (6) stated that further corrective actions wow include a discussion with grow-out and Plant Manager Mr. Tim Dowling would arrive at the plant at 0600 hours and could provide additional measures at that time.
-In the USDA weekly meeting with establishment managers yesterday, Mr. Dowling discussed Good Commercial Practices and the cold weather.
-He discussed keeping discussed Good Commercial Practices and the cold weather.
-He discussed keeping yesterday, managements awareness of good commercial practices, and managements past practices, this type of situation has not been an ongoing pattern with associated trends.
-I notified Mr. Dowling that this MOI will be forwarded to to 60 M1015 · · 28DEC2017 hours.
-In attendance: (b) (6) At approximately 0340 hours while performing antemortem inspection in the live chicken bay, (b) (6) observed multiple dead chickens within the coops on a trailer.
-At that time she notified (b) (6) that the chickens were suspect.
-She then notified (b) (6) of her observations and (b) (6) directed management to segregate the chickens for (b) (6) to check.
-When I, (b) (6) hours the trailer of suspect chickens was not in the live bay.
-I notified (b) (6) to stop the chicken kill until I could observe the chickens and gather more information. (b) (6) indicated that the chickens were hold- over chickens from the end of the kill yesterday which totaled approximately 2,260 chickens.
-It was 10 degrees Fahrenheit outside when I arrived at the establishment.
-When the truck driver brought the trailer back into the bay I observed that it was a newer trailer that had curtains were drawn back and (b) (6) did not know when the curtains were drawn back and (b) (6) did not know when the coops.
-I observed approximately 2-4 dead chickens per cage and there were 10 cages per coop.
-There were approximately 2-4 dead chickens per cage and there were 10 cages per coop.
-There were approximately 3 coops left on the trailer, 4 coops had already been sent through the process. (b) (6) stated that each coop held approximately 300 chickens.
-Therefore, I estimated it to be about 10-15% dead chickens.
-The other chickens were tightly huddled together and appeared healthy at that time.
-Due to the above indicated conditions, a foreign animal disease was not suspected.
-After corrective actions were proposed by (b) (6) stated that the grow-out team, who are responsible for the truck drivers, was notified last night to bring the hold-over birds into the live bay overnight. (b) (6) stated that the truck driver said he brought the birds up to the live bay but sanitation was cleaning so he took the birds back to the holding shed. (b) (6) stated that the truck driver said he brought the birds up to the live bay overnight. (b)
+The temperature was ~30°F. (b) (6) (b) (6) (b) (6) (b) (c) (c) (b) (c) (c) (c) (c) (c) (c) (c) (c) (c) (c